LittleYUYU/Interactive-Semantic-Parsing/README.md

 # Interactive Semantic Parsing for If-Then Recipes via Hierarchical Reinforcement Learning

+**Update 10/31/2019:** As a follow-up work, we developed a more general interactive semantic parsing framework called *"Model-based Interactive Semantic Parser (MISP)"*.
+The work has been accepted to EMNLP'19.
+Please don't hesitate to check out our [paper](https://arxiv.org/pdf/1910.05389.pdf) and [code](https://github.com/sunlab-osu/MISP)!

 ## 1. Introduction
 This repository contains source code and dataset for paper "[Interactive Semantic Parsing for If-Then Recipes via Hierarchical Reinforcement Learning](https://arxiv.org/pdf/1808.06740.pdf)" (AAAI'19).
 Please refer to Table 1 in the paper for an example.